nexo-tech/nexo-tech.github.io/content/posts/tunneling-in-depth-explained.md

 - a highly available server that is exposed to an internet
 - Domain name and full control of DNS of it
-- your local setup with [localhost](http://localhost) application running on certain TCP port
+- a local client (Go binary) running alongside your localhost app to forward traffic

-Your highly available server allow specific TCP ports to allow the outside internet to connect to your app. and your Cloud/Hosting provider also needs to allow networking rules for handling incoming and outbound traffic
+Your highly available server allow specific TCP ports to allow the outside internet to connect to your app. and your Cloud/Hosting provider also needs to allow networking rules for handling incoming and outbound traffic.

+#### Tunnel Client: A Local Agent That Connects Outbound

+To make this tunnel work, we need a lightweight client running on the developer’s machine.
+This is a small Go binary that:

+- Connects outbound to the tunnel server over a secure WebSocket connection
+- Establishes a persistent Yamux session
+- Forwards traffic between your local app (localhost:3000, for example) and the public internet

+Because the connection is initiated from the local side, it avoids the need for port forwarding or firewall changes — which makes it ideal for NAT’d or restricted environments.

 ## The Naive Attempt (And Why It Breaks)

-A common first instinct when building a tunnel is to read the incoming HTTP request, parse it into structured objects (e.g. `http.Request`), then forward that data to the client, reconstruct the request, and send it to the actual local app.
+A common first instinct when building a tunnel is to read the incoming HTTP request, parse it into structured objects (e.g. `http.Request`), then forward that data to the tunnel client, reconstruct the request, and send it to the actual local app.
 This seems simple — and works in toy cases — but fails _immediately_ under real-world conditions.

 Here’s why: